tumregels/asciiviewer/README.md

     (asciiviewer) $ python asciiviewer/main.py

-on Macos you need to use `pythonw`
+on MacOS you need to use `pythonw`

     (asciiviewer) $ pythonw asciiviewer/main.py